-Admission information and applications can be found at www.hamline.edu/graduate/admission.
-See individual program pages for specific application/admission requirements.
+Admission requirements and applications for all graduate programs can be found at www.hamline.edu/graduate/admission.

 Students wishing to enroll in graduate degree program coursework must be either fully admitted to the degree program or admitted with conditional or special status.
 Students wishing to pursue an additional teaching license or an administrative license must apply for admission to the appropriate licensure program.
 Exceptions may be made at the discretion of individual programs.
 Admission requirements, application instructions, and deadlines are published in each program's materials.